Inspection And Cleaning Of Connectors

 Portable optical microscope used for connector inspection

 Microscopes designed specifically for fiber optics inspection have more precise connector adapters and usually include filters to protect the user from infrared light that might be present in communications systems.
 These microscopes also offer higher magnification, 100X to 400X, for closer inspection of polished ferrule ends.
 Most have better lighting, often direct down the axis of the microscope to see the end clearly and at an angle which helps diagnose polishing problems.
+Lighting is sometimes provided two ways, direct along the axis of the connector ferrule and at an angle to the ferrule end.
+Direct lighting helps inspect fibers for cracks and chips or to see if the fiber is aligned properly in the ferrule hole.
+Angle lighting is used to more clearly show the polish quality and scratches since it shows shadows of any surface irregularities.

 Note On Eye Safety: Visual microscopes should have a built-in infrared filter to remove any signals being transmitted in the fiber for the protection of the eye of the user.
 An optical microscope can capture any light in the fiber and focus all of it into the eye, a potential danger to the user.